kunta-labs/AfricaOS/README.md

 # Africa Operating System (AfricaOS)
-A simple, customizable, proposal-based, replicated state machine (RSM), inspired by pBFT (Practical Byzantine Fault Tolerance) written in pure Rust
+A simple, customizable, proposal-based, replicated state machine (RSM), inspired by pBFT (Practical Byzantine Fault Tolerance) written in pure Rust.
+We show how to setup an N-node network, of which accepts transactions.
+The transactions can execute arbitrary logic.

 | Status Type | Status |
 | --- | --- |